 For accidents that the Board investigates, all questions regarding the aircraft and its contents, crew, passengers, air traffic control personnel, local weather conditions at the time of the accident, or any additional issues relevant to an accident eventually will be commented upon officially by the NTSB.

 At the Board’s discretion, some accidents involving only property damage will not have an NTSB investigator travel to the accident scene.
-Although FAA investigators may go to the accident site, these accident investigations are still under the oversight of the NTSB and, therefore, questions concerning these accidents should be directed to the appropriate NTSB regional or field office.
+Although FAA investigators may go to the accident site, these accident investigations are still under the oversight of the NTSB and, therefore, questions concerning these accidents should be directed to the appropriate NTSB regional office.

 No company personnel should comment on the probable cause of an aircraft accident for several reasons.
 First, the jurisdiction for determining probable cause is the NTSB’s alone.
 Second, speculation may adversely affect a company’s legal liability with regard to the accident.
 Third, accidents typically are complex events not completely understood until after at least several months of analysis are completed, if then.
 Company personnel rarely are qualified accident investigators, a unique specialization.
 Consequently, initial comments and conclusions by accident observers frequently are in error, typically confusing the issue or worse.

 NTSB Investigation Party System